 The level of health of the population is an accompanying sign of poverty and social exclusion.
 Poor health (chronic disease, disability) is one of the causes of social exclusion and poverty (especially due to the subsequent loss of income and unemployment).
 On the other hand, social exclusion and poverty lead to the deterioration of the health of the population at risk of social exclusion and poverty (lower responsibility for one's own health, impaired accessibility to quality health care).
 Available and affordable quality health care is a significant factor in preventing the occurrence of social exclusion and poverty.
 The quality of the provided health care is currently affected by the ineffectiveness of the Slovak healthcare system.
 The pressure of increasing of funds in healthcare will grow without system solutions in this area (for which the state will have no resources due to unfavourable demographic development and the demands of fiscal consolidation); as a result healthcare will become less accessible (due to the deterioration of financial accessibility brought about by increases in private expenditures - additional fees in healthcare system).
 This will lead to a deterioration of the health of the population, increased regional differences and the social exclusion of the population groups at greatest risk of poverty.

-Therefore, the Priority Axis includes a specific objective targeted on improving the effectiveness and accessibility of quality and sustainable healthcare by creating and innovating individual clinical and preventative procedures.
+accessibility of quality and sustainable healthcare by creating and innovating individual clinical and preventative procedures.
 This measure is synergistically connected with the investment measures in the area of healthcare within the Integrated Regional Operational Programme.